 The definition of dropshipping

-Customers often won’t notice that a business is selling products through dropshipping, although there are some factors that could give it away.
+Customers often won’t notice that an online business is selling products through dropshipping, although there are some factors that could give it away.
 Think of very long shipping times or generic product images you can also find on other websites (like with AliExpress dropshipping).

 Customers often won’t notice that a business is selling products through dropshipping.